 [Section 153A inserted by 2 Edw.
 VII.
 No. 10 s.
 7 (as amended by No. 17 of 1950 s.
 75); amended by No. 126 of 1987 s.
 35; No. 81 of 1996 s.
 92; No. 31 of 1997 s.
 122.]

-154. How survey boundaries may be proved in the absence of survey marks
+154. How survey boundaries may be proved in absence of survey marks

 When the survey marks of the boundaries of any section allotment or other parcel of land have been removed or obliterated but it is proved in some court of competent jurisdiction or to the satisfaction of the Commissioner of Titles (where the land is under The Transfer of Land Act 1874, or is under or is proposed to be brought under the operation of this Act) in any proceeding or application in which the boundaries of such parcel of land have to be determined that certain buildings fences walls or other improvements of a permanent nature or a succession of such improvements —